 In daemon mode (as name implies) parasite behaves like a unix daemon - it opens a unix socket and start listening for commands on it.
-Once command received it get handled and daemon returns result back via socket packet, then it continue listening for the next command and etc. All currently known commands are assembled as
+Once a command is received, it is handled and the daemon returns the result back via a socket packet.
+The daemon continues listening for the subsequent commands to execute.
+All currently known commands are assembled as

 PARASITE_CMD_… enum in

 Internally parasite might be represented as following blocks

 Parasite bootstrap code written in assembly language, which is specific for every architecture (x86, arm, arm64), in turn parasite daemon is common for all architectures and written in C language.
 We consider only x86 architecture here but other architectures have the similar approach.

 While all blocks on the image above are self descriptive the sigframe (signal frame) block requires some comments.
 Its main purpose is to handle